EuroTrip: Home media

 The film was released on DVD in the United States on June 1, 2004, by DreamWorks Home Entertainment.
 It came in both an R-rated theatrical version (90 minutes) and an "Unrated" extended version (92 minutes).
 The Unrated version featured stronger nudity, including shots of men's bare penises at a nudist beach, and a scene in a hot tub where a woman's bare-naked breasts are rubbed.
-Unlike with Road Trips Unrated cut, the Unrated cut of EuroTrip had no shots of women's bare vaginas.

 In February 2006, Viacom (now known as Paramount Skydance) acquired the rights to EuroTrip and all 58 other live-action films DreamWorks had released since 1997, following its $1.6 billion acquisition of the studio's live-action film and television library.
 The deal included the rights to Road Trip, which were also held by DreamWorks prior to 2006.
 The theatrical version of EuroTrip was released on Blu-ray in 2013.
 The Unrated extended edition was released on Blu-ray by Paramount Home Entertainment in 2022.
 The film was made available on Paramount's subscription streaming service Paramount+, which launched in 2021, in addition to being made available on their free streaming service Pluto TV.
 The version on streaming services is the theatrical cut rather than the Unrated version.